oils-for-unix/yaks/doc/blog.md

-# Yaks: A Typed Language From Scratch, With All the Bells and Whistles (Blog)
+# Yaks: A Tiny Typed Language From Scratch, With All the Bells and Whistles

 ## Language